moorepants/learn-multibody-dynamics/sympy.rst

 a small number of bodies.
 SymPy lets a computer handle the tedious aspects (e.g. differentiation or solving linear systems of equations) and reduces the errors one would encounter with pencil and paper.
-This chapter introduces SymPy and the primary SymPy features needed we will be using.
+This chapter introduces SymPy and the primary SymPy features we will be using.

 .. _SymPy: https://www.sympy.org
 .. _computer algebra system: https://en.wikipedia.org/wiki/Computer_algebra_system